This makeup primer is Revlon’s first clean-certified beauty product

 While the government regulates our food to ensure that citizens are not consuming toxic or harmful chemicals, personal care products remain largely unregulated.
 This means that the soaps and lotions that we slather on our skin—our largest organ—don’t need to pass any tests to ensure they are safe.
 Over the last few years, there’s been a movement among beauty brands to self-regulate.
 And third-party nonprofit organizations like the Environmental Working Group have developed certifications to which brands can voluntarily subject themselves, so that consumers an easily assess the safety of a product.

 Today, Revlon said it will launch its very first product to meet the EWG’s rigorous criteria for safety.
 According to Debra Perelman, Revlon’s president and CEO, it took about a year to formulate and certify the $13.99 PhotoReady Prime Plus Perfecting + Smoothing Primer, which is designed to help improve makeup wear and the appearance of skin.
 It’s the first step for the brand, which hopes to quickly certify more of its products.
+Revlon is the very first mass market beauty brand to create a EWG certified product, paving the way for other brands in the drugstore aisles to follow suit.

 And for the EWG, this is an important step in the right direction.
 “Our goal is to bring safe products to as much of the population as possible, and the best way to do this is by having affordable, mass-market brands on board,” says Ken Cook, EWG president and cofounder.